dovecot/documentation/source/configuration_manual/mail_location/index.rst

                    The setting is obsolete, and kept only for backwards compatibility.

-                   .. versionchanged:: v2.3.19 Add support for using ``NO-NOSELECT`` with LAYOUT=index
+                   .. dovecotchanged:: 2.3.19 Add support for using ``NO-NOSELECT`` with LAYOUT=index

-                   .. versionchanged:: v2.4.0;v3.0.0 this is now the default.
+                   .. dovecotchanged:: 2.4.0,3.0.0 this is now the default.

 ``UTF-8``          Store mailbox names on disk using UTF-8 instead of
                    modified UTF-7 (mUTF-7).